-Note: NIH recognizes that sometimes scanning is necessary, especially when including Letters of Supprt or other signed documents on business letterhead.
+Note: NIH recognizes that sometimes scanning is necessary, especially when including Letters of Support or other signed documents on business letterhead.

 Attachment file size

 A 0 byte attachment is an invalid PDF.
 Grants.gov recommends keeping size of attachments to 100 MB or less.

 NIH limits the size of grant application attachments to 35 MB.